 High Occupancy Toll (HOT) lanes are a road pricing mechanism that gives motorists in single occupant vehicles access to High Occupancy Vehicle (HOV) lanes.
 As a congestion management tool, HOT lanes may optimize the balance between general purpose and HOV lanes.
-In Washington State, the SR 167 HOT lanes were authorized as a pilot project in 2005 which will expire on June 30, 2013.
-For more information, see the fourth annual performance summary of the pilot project.
+In Washington State, the SR 167 HOT lanes were authorized as a pilot project in 2005 (RCW 47.56.403) which will expire on June 30, 2015.